 Absolutely, I’ve managed dozens of crises so staying cool and focused on task was key.
 I covered cops and fire in Edmonton.
 I didn’t like it at the time.
 That was the hardest job I ever had, so in comparison, everything else has been easier.

-I got so good at media relations; I earned good money offering seminars as a former reporter.
+I got so good at media relations that I earned good money offering seminars as a former reporter.

 And the flip-side of the coin, you’re based in Halifax, Canada, where there are two schools producing journalism graduates.
-Presumable you’ve worked alongside some of them at some point in your PR career?
-Have you ever felt out of your depth, of that you had to study or read up on something pretty quickly to remain on equal footing?
+Presumably you’ve worked alongside some of them.
+Have you ever felt out of your depth, of that you had to study or read up on something pretty quickly to get on equal footing?

-What things do you wish you’d known before going into PR?
+What things do you wish you’d known before moving from journalism to PR?

 At this stage, not a lot.
 When I first started, I acted like a reporter for quite awhile and I think my staff liked it and didn’t like it.
 I had to learn to be more strategic and proactive, instead of being so reactive.

 You’ve worked in in-house communications departments and for agencies, too.
 How would you describe moving from journalism to PR to a reporter thinking about a change?